Large language models for automated scholarly paper review: A survey: New technologies in the era of LLM-driven ASPR

-In the peer review process, there is a situation that a reviewer encounters descriptions and clarifications out of his knowledge scope.
-This may happen if these descriptions and clarifications are based on the latest updated news or research advanced.
-Or it does not fall into the research interest of the reviewers.
-When this happens, the reviewer would search, check, and confirm what they are not sure.
-In the early stage of LLMs, the knowdgebase is frozen at the training time.
-For example, the knowledge of GPT-4o is updated to October 2023.\footnote{https://platform.openai.com/docs/models/} It is so called knowledge cutoff date.
-LLM providers tend to continue to update the models.
-However, news appears every new day and the research is developing.
-Even if the LLMs can be updated every week, they cannot get up with the last situation.
-Moreover, training an LLM requires a large amount of resources and cost.
-It is not unrealistic to update the model in a short period.
+In the peer review process, reviewers may encounter descriptions or clarifications beyond their knowledge scope.
+This can occur if the content is based on the latest updates or research advancements, or if the content falls outside the reviewers' area of expertise.
+In such cases, the reviewers would search for, verify, and confirm the information with which they are unfamiliar.
+In the early stage of LLMs, the knowledge base is frozen at the time of training.
+For example, the knowledge of GPT-4o was updated to October 2023.\footnote{https://platform.openai.com/docs/models/gpt-4o.
+Data accessed in May 2025.} This is known as the ``knowledge cutoff date''.
+While providers of LLMs strive for regular model updates, the pace of news and research development far outstrips the update cycle.
+Even with weekly updates, LLMs cannot fully keep up with real-time information.
+Moreover, training an LLM requires a significant amount of resources and costs, rendering frequent and timely updates impractical.

-To overcome this handel, LLM providers integrated functions with search engines, such as Kimi\footnote{https://kimi.moonshot.cn/} and ChatGPT\footnote{https://chatgpt.com/search}.
-As the model's knowledge is outdated or insufficient, it can perform real-time searching on the Internet to produce a more accurate answer.
-This feature allows LLMs to keep up with the latest scientific research and to evaluate the ideas and originality of papers more comprehensively.
+To overcome this hurdle, providers of LLMs have integrated search engine function into their models, such as Kimi\footnote{https://kimi.moonshot.cn/} and ChatGPT.\footnote{https://openai.com/index/introducing-chatgpt-search/} When a model's knowledge is outdated or insufficient, it can perform real-time searching on the internet to produce a more up-to-date and accurate answer.
+This feature allows LLMs to stay aligned with the latest scientific research and to evaluate the ideas and originality of papers more comprehensively.